Report Bullying, Harassment, or Discrimination of Lesbian, Gay, Bisexual, and Transgender (LGBT) Students

 Need a resource for your school or youth group?
 Download the Claim Your Rights Fact Sheet to pass around this important information.

 Need a resource for your school administration?
-Download the Claim Your Rights Admin Letter and the Claim Your Rights Admin Fact Sheet and give administrators the tools they need to follow these policies.
+Download the Claim Your Rights Admin Letter and the Claim Your Rights Fact Sheet and give administrators the tools they need to follow these policies.

 Contact PFLAG National or GLSEN with questions: